-Kurmasana name come from the Sanskrit word there Kurma meaning tortoise and asana meaning yoga posture. the asana seems like the physical shape of a tortoise in the final pose, hence it is called Tortoise Pose.
+Kurmasana name comes from the Sanskrit word there Kurma meaning tortoise and asana meaning yoga posture.
+Kurmasana is a tortoise-like pose.
+By doing this asana, your hands and feet are seen coming out like a tortoise.
+The posture feels like the physical shape of a turtle in the final pose, so it is called the turtle pose.

-it is either the fifteenth seated yoga posture or mentioned in the Gheranda Samhita.
+It is the fifteenth seated yoga posture and mentioned in the Gheranda Samhita.

 The health benefits of Kurmasana is for someone who has digestive issues, removes belly fat and good for diabetes.
 This asana is designed to create a feeling of connecting with your inner world.
 The pose is quite simple but has a lot of flexibility of the hips, shoulders, neck and the entire back. it is very essential to perform.
 It is recommended to stay in the pose for 30 to 40 seconds.

 Kurmasana also helps to stimulate Third Eye Chakra (Ajna Chakra) and Solar Plexus (Manipura Chakra). and its preparatory poses are Dandasana (Staff Pose), Adho Mukha Svanasana (Downward-Facing Dog).

 Variations of Kurmasana

 - Supta Kurmasana (Sleeping Tortoise Pose)

 - Ardha Kurmasana (Half Tortoise Pose)

 - Uttana Kurmasana (Upside-Down Tortoise Pose)